aschleg/petpy/README.md

 | shelter_getPets()     | shelter.getPets      | Returns a collection of pet records for an individual shelter.                                     |
 | shelter_listByBreed() | shelter.listByBreed  | Returns a list of shelter IDs listing animals matching the input animal breed.                     |

-## Getting a Petfinder API Key

-[Register with Petfinder](https://www.petfinder.com/developers/api-key) to receive an API key which will be used to authenticate requests made to the API.

 ## Documentation

 * [Petpy documentation](http://petpy.readthedocs.io/en/latest/)